warmans/cv/CV.md

 ### Personal

 Outside of work I love to write music and build things (software and physical).
 I have been into 3d printing for several years and have recently started working with CNC machines.
-I also enjoy electrical engineering, although have a long road ahead to get to competence in this area.
-Finally I run a website that facilitates collaborative audio transcription.
+I also enjoy electrical engineering, although have a long road ahead in this area.
+Finally I run a website that facilitates collaborative audio transcription for tin-pot radio station that stopped broadcasting 20 years ago.

+I just recently relocated back to the UK after spending 7 years living in Berlin, Germany.
+Berlin continues to be one of my favorite places in the world.